sonyhome/SwiftNotes/README.md

-x = nil // works because it is an optional variable if let xx = x, let yy =y {...} // If statement only called if all conditions are met var v : Int = nil // Not allowed since Int is not an optional value like Int?
+x = nil // works because it is an optional variable if let xx = x, let yy =y {...} // If statement only called if all conditions are met var v : Int = nil // Not allowed since Int is not an optional value like Int? var v : Int = x ??
+99 // "??" operator replaces nil with a default value.
+It may require parenthesis when used in complex expressions
 ```
 Error handling
 * Use **throws** and **do try catch**.